shamim0754/AlgorithmDatastructure/readme.md

   There are following two different ways to store the values so that these values can be reused:
   a) Memoization (Top Down)

+  We initialize a lookup array with all initial values as NIL.
+Whenever we need the solution to a subproblem, we first look into the lookup table.
+If the precomputed value is there then we return that value, otherwise, we calculate the value and put the result in the lookup table so that it can be reused later.

   ```C
   #include <stdio.h>
   #include <conio.h>